Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/kalahari-classic.typ

   == Ladybrown
   #subsystem-analysis(
     reflection: [
      Although we did not get that many chances to utilize our ladybrown mechanism, it still came in very handy and worked well.
 When all the mobile goals were in use or defended, we could still score on the wall stakes, which made the winning difference in a lot of matches.
-We also used the ladybrown mechanism to extend our bot’s reach when defending against other bots, especially when they were going for wall stakes themselves.
+We also used the ladybrown mechanism to extend our bot's reach when defending against other bots, especially when they were going for wall stakes themselves.
     ],
     radius: 3,
     overperformed: 0,